Yowah Nuts

 2. A Century of Digging: The History of the Yowah Field

 The town’s rugged character is forged by the tenacious individuals who chose to seek their fortune in this distant corner of Queensland, battling drought, isolation, and the sheer difficulty of the terrain.
+Since 1883, Yowah has remained the oldest producing opal field in Australia.

 2.1 The Pioneer Days (1883-1900s)